henokyen/grainger-ml-exercise-henok-mengistu/Readme.md

 - **`product_title`**: Often reflects the main keywords and product identity.
 This field typically captures what users are actually looking for (e.g., "wireless headphones").
 - **`product_brand`**: Important for brand-based queries such as "Nike shoes".
 - **`product_color`**: Useful for queries like "red dress" or "black sneakers".
-- **`product_bullet_point`**: May contain concise selling points and features, which can be useful in keyword-based matching.
+- **`product_bullet_point`**: May contain concise selling points and features, which can be useful in text-based matching.

 ###  Design Decision

-Although `product_description` contains rich information, it is often too verbose or include irrelevant details.
 After evaluating the fields, I chose `product_title` as the primary representation of the product's meaning or intent, as it most closely aligns with how users phrase their search queries.
+However, to support experimentation and flexibitly I also embed and index `product_description` and `product_bullet_point`

 ### Hybrid Search Strategy